Phone consultation or video consultation?

 Video consultations are suitable for patients of all ages.
 If the patient is a child, a parent must be present with the child (except if the child is deemed to be a ‘mature minor’)

 In contrast, a consultation by phone is limited to communication by voice - which may be satisfactory for some medical problems

 How to arrange a phone consultation

-A phone consultation is instead of a video consultation or instead of a face-to-face in person consultation at the Clinic.
+A phone consultation is instead of a video consultation or instead of an in-person consultation

-Please phone Elwood Family Clinic (9531 6766) to book an appointment for a phone consultation.
+Please phone St Kilda Medical Group (9525 5200) to book an appointment for a phone consultation.

 Please confirm your phone number for the phone consultation.

 Dr Baird will phone you at your scheduled appointment time, or as soon after your scheduled appointment time as possible, depending on earlier consultations that have run over time, emergencies, and other delays.
 You will get a text message to let you know if Dr Baird is running more that 10 minutes late.
 If Dr Baird has not phoned you within 15 minutes of your appointment time, please phone Elwood Family Clinic to find out the reason for the delay, to find out when he will be expected to phone you, and to reschedule if necessary.

 For the phone consultation, please go to a private room where you will not be disturbed and where the consultation will not be overheard.

 You must be alone for the consultation, unless you are attending as a parent or a carer.
 You must tell Dr Baird if anyone else is in the room, or if anyone else will be involved in the consultation.